Getting Started with OpenTelemetry Visualization - A Practical Guide

 - OpenTelemetry SDKs: These libraries allow you to instrument your code, automatically collecting telemetry data from your applications.

-- Auto-instrumentation agents: For supported languages, these can add telemetry without modifying your source code.
+- Auto-instrumentation agents: For supported languages, these can instrument applications with little or no modifications to your source code.

 - OpenTelemetry Collector: